 leaseholders would be most unwise in attempting any enfranchisement action without early advice from a valuation surveyor, competent in the legislation and with a good knowledge of the local property market.
 Once the procedures are commenced, with the service of the Initial Notice, the participating leaseholders are committed to proceed and to pay the freeholder’s reasonable costs; it is best not to enter this cycle without the fullest professional advice as to the likely cost and outcome.

 Not all surveying practices specialise in this kind of work and leaseholders should make careful enquiries relating to the practice’s experience of the legislation before proceeding.
-Advice on local practices can be obtained from the Royal Institution of Chartered Surveyors or from our list of leasehold practitioners.
+Advice on local practices can be obtained from the Royal Institution of Chartered Surveyors.

 The calculated valuation is dependent upon certain variable factors:

 - the ground rent

 - the current and improved values of the flats